robpomeroy/A-Home-for-Mo/content/faqs.md

     caption="*James on the left, Morgan on the right: incubator transport*"
 >}}

+**Q: What are you looking for in the new home?**

+A: As with any house purchase, some things are non-negotiable and others are nice-to-have!
+The non-negotiables:

+* **Privacy***.
+This essentially means a separate "wing" or annex for Mo, where sound doesn't travel too much into the main house.
+Morgan can be quite noisy, at any time of the day!
+This also means that he can enjoy things like music therapy without worrying about the impact on anyone else.
+* **Space*** for Mo: Morgan needs enough room for his hospital bed, specialist bath, wheelchairs, disability equipment & toys, medicines and other supplies.
+* **Space*** for the family: over the last decade, there has been very little opportunity for a social life.
+We are hoping we will be able to have friends and family round for a meal - or maybe even to stay overnight.
+* Proximity to essential services: hospital, school, GP & pharmacy are all regular, essential parts of Morgan's life.
+Further, Morgan's care package is postcode dependent, so moving out of the area is not an option.
+It has to be in Chester.
+* Tranquility: we've come to realise that some measure of tranquility is essential for our mental health and the wellbeing of the whole family.

+**Privacy and space are the main reasons for moving.*

+The nice-to-haves:

+* A garden!
+We'd love to have a garden for everyone to enjoy - especially Sharon, for whom gardening is the best therapy.
+We have been extremely blessed in our current house, with a large and beautiful garden and we don't necessarily expect to have the same again.
+But it would be lovely if it were large enough to enjoy and maybe have the occasional barbecue, British weather permitting!
+* Space for music: Sharon and Rob are both musicians and the boys love music.
+  Morgan particularly appreciates live music.
+It would be great to have enough room for music therapy in the home!
+* Parking: at any one time, we might need to accommodate six or more vehicles - ours, Morgans carers' & therapists and visitors.
+We'd prefer this were possible without being a complete nuisance to our neighbours!

+If you know of a house **that's not on the market** (we're aware of everything on RightMove, OnTheMarket, Zoopla, etc.) that fits the bill, do let us know!
+For those who know Chester the areas of particular interest are Boughton, Huntington, Vicars Cross and Upton, provided it's not on a speed bump route (due to Morgan's travel sickness).
+Properties with an annex or large double garage (to convert) are most likely to fit the bill.
+Contact details are at the bottom of [the main page](https://ahomeformo.com/).  {{<icon class="fa fa-smile-o">}}

 **Q: Have to tried DIY SOS?**

 We've been asked this quite a few times and love the fact that people think of